brbvisayas/msunhpc/README.md

 # Mindanao State University at Naawan HPC training

-## Welcome to the MSU HPC Workshop!
+## Welcome to the MSUN HPC Workshop!

 ### This training is your starting point.
 Here, you'll learn how to access the MSU High-Performance Computing (HPC) cluster so that you can begin running computational chemistry calculations using ORCA.
 ---